Personal Loans with Collateral

 Types of personal loans with collateral

-Here are several examples of personal loans with collateral:
+Here are several examples of personal loans with collateral you might consider:

-A car title loan is a secured loan that uses your car as collateral.
-With this loan, you’ll give the lender your car title in exchange for a lump sum of money at once.
-The amount you can receive will be based on 25% to 50% of your vehicle’s value.
-You can continue to drive your car as you pay back a title loan.
+A car title loan is a secured loan that uses your vehicle as collateral.
+With this loan, you’ll give the lender your title in exchange for a lump sum of money.
+The amount you receive is typically 25% to 50% of your vehicle’s value.
+Best of all, you can continue to drive your car while you pay back a title loan.

 Pawn shop loans